bhanuprakasheagala/bhanuprakasheagala/README.md

 #### Certifications:
 <a href="https://www.coursera.org/account/accomplishments/specialization/certificate/CQH243S5PQVQ">IBM Cybersecurity Analyst</a> : In this Specialization offered by IBM, there are 8 professional courses from Coursera Platform, I gained essential cybersecurity knowledge and skills, including data protection, endpoint protection, SIEM, and network fundamentals.
 I learned about compliance, threat intelligence, incident response, and forensics.
 My skills were tested through multiple assessments, a real-world breach case study, and several hands-on virtual labs.

-<a href="https://www.coursera.org/specializations/data-structures-algorithms">Data Structures and Algorithms Specialization</a> : This is a Specialization offered by <a href="https://www.ucsd.edu">UC SanDiego</a> from Coursera, currently **In Progress**.
+<a href="https://www.coursera.org/specializations/data-structures-algorithms">Data Structures and Algorithms Specialization</a> : This is a Specialization offered by <a href="https://www.ucsd.edu">UC SanDiego</a> from <a href="https://www.coursera.org/specializations/data-structures-algorithms">Coursera</a>, currently **In Progress**.
 There are 6 Courses focusing on core Algorithm design techniques, Datastructures, problem solving, and real time applications.

 #### 🌟 My Favorites:
-- **Tech Exploration**: I love diving into new technologies and creating innovative solutions.
+- **Exploring**: I love diving into new technologies and creating innovative solutions.
 - **Continuous Learning**: Engaging in hands-on projects to build and learn is my way of having fun.
 - **Tech Content**: Enjoy reading, writing, and consuming tech-related content in my spare time.